Last Updated on September 28, 2024

 Here are some things you might want after the race:

-• Food: If you’re picky when it comes to food, like me, you might want to pack some foods that you usually eat after a long race.
-I didn’t want anything that I got in my recovery bag – instead of an apple I wanted a banana, instead of Gatorade I wanted coconut water.
-Pack a few snacks to hold you over until dinner
+- Food: If you’re picky when it comes to food, like me, you might want to pack some foods that you usually crave after a long run.
+I didn’t want any of the things I got in my recovery bag – instead of an apple I wanted a banana, instead of Gatorade I wanted coconut water.
+Pack a few snacks to hold you over until dinner.

-It’ll take about 20 – 30 mins after crossing the finish line until you are reunited with the bag you checked before the race.
+Note: It’ll take about 20-30 mins after crossing the finish line until you are reunited with the bag you checked before the race.

 Eat!